abdulr15352/Voting-app/README.md

 JWT_EXPIRATION_MINUTES=how long the JWT token remains valid (in minutes)

+# How to run the app
+- To build the image using Docker run the command:

+docker compose build

+- To run the app with Docker run the command:

+docker compose run

+- To stop the app from using Docker run the command:

+docker compose down

+- If you also want to empty the databases

+docker compose down -v

 ## Objectives
 - Understand cloud computing fundamentals
 - Explore endpoint management strategies